Palestine exception: Description

-In 2015, Palestine Legal published an extensive report with the Center for Constitutional Rights about what the two organizations described as "the Palestine exception to free speech", and began to run a news section dedicated to documenting and analyzing instances of the Palestinian Exception on educational institutions (especially university campuses), media coverage, and protest crackdowns.
+In 2015, Palestine Legal published an extensive report with the Center for Constitutional Rights about what the two organizations described as "the Palestine exception to free speech", and began to run a news section dedicated to documenting and analyzing instances of the Palestinian exception on educational institutions (especially university campuses), media coverage, and protest crackdowns.

-The "Palestinian Exception" is described by pro-Palestinian activists and scholars as a documented pattern of institutional discrimination and selective enforcement of policies that are stated to specifically target and restrict Palestinian voices, scholarship, and advocacy in Western academic and media institutions.
+The "Palestinian exception" is described by pro-Palestinian activists and scholars as a documented pattern of institutional discrimination and selective enforcement of policies that are stated to specifically target and restrict Palestinian voices, scholarship, and advocacy in Western academic and media institutions.
 This phenomenon, used particularly to describe events in North America and Europe, manifests through what are described as systematic attempts to silence Palestinian narratives and critical discussions of Israeli policies towards Palestinian Territories, while disproportionately emphasizing platforms for opposing viewpoints.

 Institutional mechanisms described by pro-Palestinian advocates that enforce the Palestine exception include the adoption of specific definitions of antisemitism that encompass criticism of Israeli state policies, the implementation of restrictive speech or dialogue policies in educational institutions, the elective application of "balance" requirements in media coverage, and external pressure from pro-Israeli advocacy groups such as AIPAC, the Centre for Israel and Jewish Affairs, and the Women's International Zionist Organization.

 In academia, restrictions are described as selective enforcement of academic freedom principles, pressure on institutions to cancel events or withdraw speaking invitations regarding Palestinian issues, complications in hiring and tenure processes for scholars working on Palestinian issues, and the implementation of policies that specifically restrict criticism of Israeli state policies.
 The phenomenon has also been claimed to extend into primary and secondary education systems, such as with the Toronto District School Board's allowance of pro-Israel lobbyists such as the Centre for Israel and Jewish to directly shape class curriculum.

 Instances

+Academic censorship

 In 2020, the University of Toronto Faculty of Law initially withdrew an employment offer to scholar Valentina Azarova following external pressure from a donor related to their work on Palestinian human rights.
 The rescinding of the offer led to widespread academic protest and boycotts headed by the Canadian Association of University Teachers (CAUT), eventually leading to the university re-offering employment to Azarova, who declined.

+The board of directors of the Columbia Law Review took down its entire website hours after its publication of Toward Nakba as a Legal Concept by Rabea Eghbariah.
+The website was reinstated after a 20-5 majority of staff editors voted to strike.

 The term was also used by a Harvard Law Review editor to describe the retraction of an essay by Palestinian human rights lawyer and legal scholar Rabea Eghbariah discussing the use of "Nakba" as a legal term, following an intervention by Harvard Law Review president Apsara Iyer.
+Eghbariah used the term himself to describe the censorship of Toward Nakba as a Legal Concept, an expanded version of the HLR essay published in the Columbia Law Review.